lightninglabs/pool/README.md

 block.
 We call the transaction that executes the orders the Batch Execution Transaction.

-The `llm auction` sub-command houses a number of useful commands to explore the past batches, and examine the current auction parameters.
+The `pool auction` sub-command houses a number of useful commands to explore the past batches, and examine the current auction parameters.

-Once can browse the latest cleared batch using the `llm auction snapshot`
+Once can browse the latest cleared batch using the `pool auction snapshot`
 command:
 ```
-🏔 llm auction snapshot
+🏔 pool auction snapshot
 {
         "version": 0,
         "batch_id": "02824d0cbac65e01712124c50ff2cc74ce22851d7b444c1bf2ae66afefb8eaf27f",